 Schools: Engineering for a Cause

-It inspires students to use engineering skills to benefit real people and their community.
+Inspires students to learn and use engineering skills to benefit real people and their community.

 V-LINC partners with about a dozen engineering teams each semester, ranging from high school class projects to university capstone projects.
 Students are assigned a real-life challenge to solve for someone with a disability.
 Teams navigate through each of the steps all engineers follow.
 Each group also meets with their client to understand the client’s needs first.
 One of the most rewarding parts is the final delivery to the V-LINC client!

 V-LINC assigns a V-LINC volunteer engineer who offers consultation and resources.
-Throughout this process, students are required to give regular presentations to a panel of engineers, thus sharpening their presentation skills too.
+Throughout this process, students are required to give regular presentations to a panel of engineers, thus sharpening their presentation skills and receiving valuable professional feedback.

 Recent School Partnerships: